Thanks to the rise of generative AI tools, we can now create a flurry of images with just a few words and clicks.

 AI art is any digital artwork produced by generative AI tools.
 It works by a user feeding a prompt into an AI art generator, which processes the request and delivers the desired text, image, audio or other output.
 These generators are a form of generative AI and use large language models trained on millions of data points to understand different prompts.

-Where does AI art get its images?
+Where do AI art generators get their images?

 Is AI-generated art really art?